GuilleDiaz7/Kaggle-Competitions/titanic/README.md

 ## Load data

 Then we load the data provided by [Kaggle](https://www.kaggle.com/competitions/titanic/data).
 I converted both character and logical data into factor, although it is not strictly neccesary.
 Here I am using relative paths to load the data.
 I cloned this GitHub repository in my computer to work more comfortable with RStudio Desktop.
-The `gender_submission` file contains my last submission, not the original submission file from Kaggle.

 ```R
 titanic_train <- read_csv("titanic/data/train.csv") %>%